Key takeaways

 Can I copy my key fob to my phone?

-No, there isn’t a way to copy a door or gate key fob to your phone.
+No, you can’t copy a door or gate key fob to your phone.
 However, you can purchase an RFID sticker and attach it to your phone to use it as a key fob.

 Alternatively, mobile access control systems make using a smartphone as a keyless entry method easy.